Boston Common and the adjacent Public Garden form Boston’s most central park, right in the heart of the city.

 - The Soldiers and Sailors Monument at Flagstaff Hill honors Civil War troops.
 The monument, designed by architect and sculptor Martin Milmore was erected in 1877.

 - Another Civil War monument is the Robert Gould Shaw Memorial, located at the edge of the Common opposite the Massachusetts State House.
 The relief depicts the 54th regiment, the first free black regiment in the Union Army.

 - The Brewer Fountain, donated by Gardner Brewer in 1868, is an exact copy of a fountain which was designed by French artist Liénard for the World Exposition of 1855 in Paris.
 The bronze fountain is decorated with the mythical figures of Neptune, Galatea, Amphitrite and Acis.

 - The Common is also home to one of Boston’s oldest graveyards, the Central Burying Ground.
 Here are graves of many British and American casualties from the Battle of Bunker Hill in 1775.

-- The Frog Pond is popular with children who can wade through the pond during summertime and skate on it in the winter.
+- The Frog Pond is popular with children, who can wade through the pond during summer and skate on it in the winter.